movim/movim/INSTALL.md

     Base URL : {public url of your pod}
     …

 This daemon will be killed once your console is closed.
 Consider using `systemd` or `init` scripts to keep the daemon running in the foreground even after your disconnection.
-There are example startup files, like a `systemd` service file, in the [`etc/` directory](https://github.com/movim/movim/tree/master/etc).
+We providesome example startup files, like a `systemd` service file, in the [`etc/` directory](https://github.com/movim/movim/tree/master/etc).

 ## 5. Web Server configuration

 ### 5.1.
 Virtualhost

 Create a virtualhost on your preferred webserver and point the root to the `public/index.php` file.
-You can have a look at the [default configuration files that we provide](https://github.com/movim/movim/tree/master/etc) if you need some help about that part.
+You can have a look at the [default configuration Apache/Caddy or nginx files that we provide](https://github.com/movim/movim/tree/master/etc) if you need some help about that part.

 Movim is developped to work at the root of a domain or subdomain. __Don't try to deploy it as a subdirectory__ or you might face some unexpected issues.